-Tour spouses of partier's other insurance chas And you apply Their coverage begins Within 7 days of the event On the day dependent(s) was first eligible.
-Within 30 days after the birth or adoption of a newborn On the date of birth.
-More than 7 days but within 28 days of the event On the first day of next payroll period.
-More than 28 days after the event More than 30 days after the birth or adoption of a newborn On the first day of fifth payroll period.
-On the first day of fifth payroll period.
+If you apply within 7 days of the event, coverage begins on the day dependent(s) was first eligible.

+If you apply within 30 days after the birth or adoption of a newborn, coverage begins on the date of birth.

+If you apply more than 7 days but within 28 days of the event, coverage begins on the first day of next payroll period.

+If you apply more than 28 days after the event, coverage begins on the first day of fifth payroll period.

+If you apply more than 30 days after the birth or adoption of a newborn, coverage begins on the first day of fifth payroll period.